Mesopelagic zone: Carbon

 The mesopelagic zone plays a key role in the ocean's biological pump, which contributes to the oceanic carbon cycle.
 In the biological pump, organic carbon is produced in the surface euphotic zone where light promotes photosynthesis.
 A fraction of this production is exported out of the surface mixed layer and into the mesopelagic zone.
 One pathway for carbon export from the euphotic layer is through sinking of particles, which can be accelerated through repackaging of organic matter in zooplankton fecal pellets, ballasted particles, and aggregates.

 In the mesopelagic zone, the biological pump is key to carbon cycling, as this zone is largely dominated by remineralization of particulate organic carbon (POC).
 When a fraction of POC is exported from the euphotic zone, an estimated 90% of that POC is respired in the mesopelagic zone.
 This is due to the microbial organisms that respire organic matter and remineralize the nutrients, while mesopelagic fish also package organic matter into quick-sinking parcels for deeper export.
+Organic carbon that is not remineralized is buried into ocean sediments or remain as refractory dissolved organic matter.

 Another key process occurring in this zone is the diel vertical migration of certain species, which move between the euphotic zone and mesopelagic zone and actively transport particulate organic matter to the deep.
 In one study in the Equatorial Pacific, myctophids in the mesopelagic zone were estimated to actively transport 15–28% of the passive POC sinking to the deep, while a study near the Canary Islands estimated 53% of vertical carbon flux was due to active transport from a combination of zooplankton and micronekton.
 When primary productivity is high, the contribution of active transport by vertical migration has been estimated to be comparable to sinking particle export.

 Sediment trap sample, Thermaikos Gulf, Greece, 2000.
 Stereoscopic image of the collected material above 63-μm pore size net.
 Calcareous shells and skeletons of planktonic organisms can be identified.

-Particle Packaging and sinking

-Mean particle sinking rates are 10 to 100 m/day.
-Sinking rates have been measured in the project VERTIGO (Vertical Transport in the Global Ocean) using settling velocity sediment traps.
-The variability in sinking rates is due to differences in ballast, water temperature, food web structure and the types of phyto and zooplankton in different areas of the ocean.
-If the material sinks faster, then it gets respired less by bacteria, transporting more carbon from the surface layer to the deep ocean.
-Larger fecal pellets sink faster due to lower friction-surface/mass ratio.
-More viscous waters could slow the sinking rate of particles.